 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

 Return To The Wild: A Story Of Two Lions by Norman Carr (1962).
-As warden of Kafue National Park, Norman Carr made every effort to ensure the wild animals led lives parallel to their natural existence.
+As warden of Kafue National Park, the author made every effort to ensure the wild animals led lives parallel to their natural existence.
 When he became a 'surrogate' father to two infant lion cubs, he was determined to preserve their normal instincts so when the time came for them to return to the wild, they would be equipped to survive.
-The result is an incredible true story of the relationship between man and animal.
+The result is the true story of the relationship between man and animal.

 The White Impala: The Story Of A Game Ranger by Norman Carr (1969) is an autobiography where elephants dominate the picture.
 Once his quarry, they became the subject of some of Norman Carr's most rewarding studies.
 Above all it is the interdependence of men, animals and their habitat which is the theme of 'The White Impala' - it is not only autobiographical but prophetic.

-Kakuli: A Story About Wild Animals, Their Struggle To Survive And The People Who Live Among Them by Norman Carr (1996) is the scarcest of Norman Carr's books.
+Kakuli: A Story About Wild Animals, Their Struggle To Survive And The People Who Live Among Them by Norman Carr (1996) is the scarcest of Norman Carr's books which is taken from a series of newsletters Carr wrote in the late 1980s and early 1990s.
+It contains many anecdotes about the wildlife in Kafue Park.

-Some Common Trees And Shrubs Of The Luangwa Valley by Norman Carr (1978) contains superb, delicately drawn illustrations of vegetation, seeds, flowers, leaves, bark and also some wildlife scenes by Vic Guhrs.
+Some Common Trees And Shrubs Of The Luangwa Valley by Norman Carr (1978) contains superb, delicately drawn illustrations of vegetation, seeds, flowers, leaves, bark and also some wildlife scenes.